sanokore/UI-Input-Validator/README.md

     1) Its not neccesory to have html form element to use this framework.
     2) It uses jquery library.
     3) It uses jquery validation-engine's CSS.
-    4) You can add second-level on the fly, so you have to add reGex and error message to be shown for your second level validation in inputValidator.js as below,
+    4) You can add second-level validation on the fly, so you have to add reGex and error message to be shown for your second level validation in inputValidator.js as below,